Virginia Beach Boat Accident Lawyer

 Injured workers in the maritime industry may make an additional claim under maritime law, even if they make a workers’ compensation claim, under certain circumstances.

-If you suffered an accident on a vessel, even if it was docked, and it was caused by the negligence of the vessel’s crew or a hazardous condition on the ship, you may also have grounds to file a third-party maritime claim for the damages you suffered.
+If you were hurt in an accident on a vessel, even if it was docked, and it was caused by the negligence of the vessel’s crew or a hazardous condition on the ship, you may also have grounds to file a third-party maritime claim for the damages you suffered.

-Importance of a Virginia Beach Boat Accident Lawyer
+Importance of a Virginia Beach Boat or Admiralty Accident Lawyer

-If you have been injured due to the actions of a boat owner or pilot, the negligent or reckless handling of another vessel, at an unsafe marina, or as a seafarer or dockyard worker, our experienced Virginia Beach boat accident attorneys can help you.
+If you were injured due to the actions of a recreational boat owner or pilot, the negligent or reckless handling of another vessel, at an unsafe marina, or as a seafarer or dockyard worker, our experienced VA Beach boat and maritime accident attorneys can help you.